Heat treating: Effects of time and temperature

 The diffusion transformation is very time-dependent.
 Cooling a metal will usually suppress the precipitation to a much lower temperature.
 Austenite, for example, usually only exists above the upper critical temperature.
 However, if the austenite is cooled quickly enough, the transformation may be suppressed for hundreds of degrees below the lower critical temperature.
 Such austenite is highly unstable and, if given enough time, will precipitate into various microstructures of ferrite and cementite.
 The cooling rate can be used to control the rate of grain growth or can even be used to produce partially martensitic microstructures.
 However, the martensite transformation is time-independent.
 If the alloy is cooled to the martensite transformation (Ms) temperature before other microstructures can fully form, the transformation will usually occur at just under the speed of sound.

-When austenite is cooled slow enough that a martensite transformation does not occur, the austenite grain size will have an effect on the rate of nucleation, but it is generally temperature and the rate of cooling that controls the grain size and microstructure.
+When austenite is cooled but kept above the martensite start temperature Ms so that a martensite transformation does not occur, the austenite grain size will have an effect on the rate of nucleation, but it is generally temperature and the rate of cooling that controls the grain size and microstructure.
 When austenite is cooled extremely slowly, it will form large ferrite crystals filled with spherical inclusions of cementite.
 This microstructure is referred to as "sphereoidite".
 If cooled a little faster, then coarse pearlite will form.
 Even faster, and fine pearlite will form.
-If cooled even faster, bainite will form.
-Similarly, these microstructures will also form, if cooled to a specific temperature and then held there for a certain time.
+If cooled even faster, bainite will form, with more complete bainite transformation occurring depending on the time held above martensite start Ms. Similarly, these microstructures will also form, if cooled to a specific temperature and then held there for a certain time.

 Most non-ferrous alloys are also heated in order to form a solution.
 Most often, these are then cooled very quickly to produce a martensite transformation, putting the solution into a supersaturated state.
 The alloy, being in a much softer state, may then be cold worked.
 This causes work hardening that increases the strength and hardness of the alloy.
 Moreover, the defects caused by plastic deformation tend to speed up precipitation, increasing the hardness beyond what is normal for the alloy.
 Even if not cold worked, the solutes in these alloys will usually precipitate, although the process may take much longer.
 Sometimes these metals are then heated to a temperature that is below the lower critical (A1) temperature, preventing recrystallization, in order to speed-up the precipitation.